unicitynetwork/.github/profile/README.md

 You can start mining here: https://github.com/unicitynetwork/alpha-miner

 whitepaper here: https://github.com/unicitynetwork/whitepaper/releases/tag/latest

 bluepaper here: https://github.com/unicitynetwork/aggr-layer-paper/releases/tag/latest

 block explorer here:  https://www.unicity.network/

 You can start building on Unicity with its [State Transition SDK](https://github.com/unicitynetwork/state-transition-sdk).

-Unicity platform offers a modular architecture with distinct layers, each serving a unique role in the decentralized stack:
+The Unicity platform offers a modular architecture with distinct layers, each serving a unique role in the decentralized stack:

 ### 1. ⚒️ Proof of Work